tresoldi/ngesh/README.md

 * Consider replacing `expovariate` with an actual random Poisson sampling, or allow multiple models
-* Build a simple website and link to automatically generated documentation
+* Build a simple website and link to automatically generated documentation (possibly with Sphinx)
+* Allow generation of characters with different parameters
+* Allow to set many parameters from the command line `ngesh` command

 ## Gallery